 The surface survey was conducted across the Project Area prior to the subsurface investigations.
-Gridded transects were walked across the Project Area at an approximately 20-meter (66-foot) interval.
-The goals of the surface survey were to identify major landforms and their formation processes, find areas of significant historic and modern disturbance, and select locations suitable for subsurface probing.
+Gridded transects were aligned across the Project Area during the Phase 1 and Phase 2 efforts at approximate 20-meter (66-foot) and 15-meter (49-foot) intervals, respectively.
+The goals of the surface survey were to identify major landforms and their formation processes, find areas of significant historic and modern disturbance, and select locations suitable for the excavation of subsurface shovel/auger probes (probes).
 The results of the surface survey were used to inform the subsurface investigations.